 Liquid funds invest into highly liquid money market instruments that can be redeemed very quickly whereas the other debt funds invest in various fixed income securities or the money market instruments.

-Since, money is invested for a maximum period of 90 days in liquid funds, you can earn more stable returns as the risk on interest rate fluctuations is very less.
+Since, money is invested for a maximum period of 90 days in these funds, you can earn more stable returns as the risk on interest rate fluctuations is very less.
 On the other hand, in case of other debt funds, the money is invested for longer time period and the returns may vary depending on the market conditions.

 The Bottom Line: